New research exploring volunteering experiences of people from the global majority. Find out more

 Charity cover is one way of managing or transferring risk alongside other strategies like outsourcing, avoiding or minimising risk.
 Insurance is just one stage in the risk management process and irrespective of insurance cover, risks still require careful and considered management.

-There are many types of charity insurance that may be relevant, dependant on your organisation’s size, complexity and activities.
+There are many types of charity insurance that may be relevant, depending on your organisation’s size, complexity and activities.

 For more information, visit our help and guidance about getting insurance for volunteers.